Generalizing Riemann curvature to Regge metrics: Distributional incompatibility operator and its adjoint

 Note that neither $\sigma$ nor $g$ are assumed to be globally smooth in the next result.
 Given $T\in \T$, $F \in \triangle_{-1} T$ and $E \in \triangle_{-1}F$, in analogy with \eqref{eq:def_n_cn_jump}, and using the oriented $g$-normals and $g$-conormals there (see Figure~\ref{fig:vectors}), define

-Here, per the notation in \eqref{eq:nFnF-notation}, the subscript $E$ indicates arguments that are projected onto the tangent space of $E$.
-The proof of the next theorem is given after a few necessary lemmas.
+Here, per the notation in \eqref{eq:restriction}, the subscript $\Er$ indicates arguments that are restricted onto the tangent space of $E$.
+The proof of the following theorem is given after a few necessary lemmas.